boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    DSCP is out of scope for this document.
 Mapping recommendations are documented, e.g., in {{?I-D.henry-tsvwg-diffserv-to-qci}}.

-   Each slice service might have flows with multiple 5QIs, thus there could be many different 5QIs being deployed.
+   Each slice service might have flows with multiple 5QIs.
 5QIs (or, more precisely, corresponding DSCP values) are visible to the provider network at SDP (i.e., at the edge of the provider network).